MicrosoftDocs/customer-insights/ci-docs/custom-models.md

 1. Select the vertical ellipsis (&vellip;) next to a model to view available actions.

    - **Edit** a workflow to change the model configuration or the connection.
    - **Refresh** a workflow on demand.
 The workflow also runs automatically with every [scheduled refresh](schedule-refresh.md).
    - **Delete** a workflow.
-Confirm the deletion.
 The entity used to create the workflow is not deleted.

 ## View the results